fabioz/Pydev/plugins/com.python.pydev.docs/merged_homepage/manual_101_eclipse.contents.rst

 being deleted, as PyDev will only acknowledge that the .pyc file exists on a refresh.

+Note: This is automatically done in LiClipse

 Set workspace to be utf-8
 ==========================

 The default encoding is possibly not utf-8 (depending on your OS, it can be cp1252, ascii, etc), so, the suggestion is setting the default encoding to utf-8 in **window > preferences > general > workspace > text file encoding**
 (and you may also want to change the new line delimiter to be unix style on Mac and Windows in that same page).

+Note: This is automatically done in LiClipse